est-gonzalezr/uniandes-labs-orchestration-system/README.md

 ### Global Processing Engine (GPE)

 The Global Processing Engine is the main component of the GPC.
-The GPE takes care of configuring up all the necesary messaging infrastructure on the Global Processing Broker to distribute the tasks to the Processing Clusters.
+The GPE takes care of configuring up all the necessary messaging infrastructure on the Global Processing Broker to distribute the tasks to the Processing Clusters.
 It communicates directly with the message broker to set up the necessary queues and exchanges to allow the distribution of tasks.
 It also starts all the necessary consumers necessary to allow the federation of queues over the system as a whole to work.

 ### Global Processing Broker (GPB)